Uniqueness and Zeroth-Order Analysis of Weak Solutions to the Non-cutoff Boltzmann equation: Introduction

 for any $j,k\ge 0$, where the underlying time interval is $[0,T]$ and the first-right term is obtained from the commutator $[P_k,v\cdot\na_x]$.
 Moreover, for the nonlinear collision terms, we intend to deduce a negative fractional derivative $\<D_v\>^{-s}$ to the first argument of $\Ga$, i.e.,

 Therefore, by summing in $j,k$ via suitable commutator estimates $[P_k\De_j,\Ga]$, and extracting the fractional derivative via dyadic decomposition, we aim to obtain the estimate

 for some $r,r^*\in(2,\infty)$ with $\frac{1}{r}+\frac{1}{r^*}=\frac{1}{2}$.
 The precise energy estimate will be given in \eqref{esSumEverything} and \eqref{es21c}.
-To eliminate the derivative $\na_x\sim \rho2^j$, we set $\om=\om_02^{\frac{j}{1+2s}}$ in the Littlewood-Paley operator $P_k$ with a large $\om_0>1$.
+To eliminate the derivative $\na_x\sim \varpi2^j$, we set $\om=\om_02^{\frac{j}{1+2s}}$ in the Littlewood-Paley operator $P_k$ with a large $\om_0>1$.
 This corresponds one derivative in $v$ matching to a $\frac{1}{1+2s}$-derivative in $x$.
-For the term $\|\<D_v\>^{-s}(\cdot)\|$, we apply the hypoelliptic estimate in Theorem \ref{ThmNegativeHypo} to gain integrability in $(t,x)$.
+For the term $\|\<D_v\>^{-s}f\|_{L^r_{t,x}L^2_v}$, we apply the hypoelliptic estimate in Theorem \ref{ThmNegativeHypo} to gain integrability in $(t,x)$.
 This ensures that, on a short time interval $[0,T]$, the right-hand side of \eqref{eq124} can be absorbed by the left-hand side, implying $f=0$ and proving the uniqueness.

 For the non-cutoff Boltzmann equation, the nonlocal collision structure in \eqref{tiaa} couples velocity and velocity frequency, so we further apply a dyadic decomposition $R_r(v)$ in the velocity variable $v$.
 The same approach can be directly extended to local collision kinetic equations, such as the Landau and Fokker-Planck equations.
+We emphasize to the reader that, in this work, the \textbf{leading-order} term requires particular care, in contrast to the \textbf{lower-order} term.

 {\bf Some Literature.} Even in fluid dynamics, the (non-)uniqueness of weak solutions to the incompressible Navier-Stokes equations remains a fundamental and challenging problem; see e.g., \cite{Buckmaster2019,Cheskidov2022,Coiculescu2025}.
-For the spatially homogeneous kinetic equations, the uniqueness of non-cutoff-type equations has widely studied; see e.g., \cite{Fournier2008,Desvillettes2009,Fournier2010}
+For the spatially homogeneous kinetic equations, the uniqueness of non-cutoff-type equations has been widely studied; see e.g., \cite{Tanaka1978,Fournier2008,Desvillettes2009,Fournier2010}.

 For the spatially inhomogeneous non-cutoff case, a renormalized solution is obtained~\cite{Alexandre2001}, but its uniqueness is not known.
 However, in regular Sobolev spaces $H^m_{x}$ with $m>\frac{d}{2}$, thanks to the Sobolev embedding $\|f\|_{L^\infty_x}\le C\|f\|_{H^m_x}$, the uniqueness of solutions to the non-cutoff Boltzmann equation (and other kinetic equations) can be obtained; see \cite{Alexandre2012,Gressman2011}.
 For the case of regular Besov spaces, we refer to \cite{Morimoto2016}.
-On the other hand, if the solution satisfies $f\in L^\infty_{t,x}H^{2s}_v$, then the uniqueness follows as in \cite[Theorem 1.2]{Alexandre2011}; but $L^\infty_{t,x}H^{2s}_v$ is rather strong in both $(t,x)$ and $v$ variables.
+On the other hand, if $f\in L^\infty_{t,x}H^{2s}_v$, the uniqueness follows as in \cite[Theorem 1.2]{Alexandre2011}; but $L^\infty_{t,x}H^{2s}_v$ is rather strong in both $(t,x)$ and $v$ variables.